-7. Access to your personal information
+15. Access to your personal information

-8. How you can complain
+20. How you can complain

-If a dispute is not settled, I hope you’ll agree to attempt to resolve it through discussion or by entering into a process of mediation or arbitration.
+- If a dispute is not settled then we hope you will agree to attempt to resolve it by engaging in good faith with us in a process of mediation or arbitration.

-If you’re in any way dissatisfied with how I process your personal information, you have a right to complain to the Information Commissioner's Office.
+- If you are in any way dissatisfied about how we process your personal information, you have a right to lodge a complaint with the Information Commissioner's Office.
 This can be done at https://ico.org.uk/concerns/

 21. Retention period for personal data

 - to provide you with the services you have requested;

-- to comply with other law, including for the period demanded by the tax authorities;
+- to comply with other law, including for the period demanded by our tax authorities;

 - to support a claim or defence in court.

-10. Compliance with the law
+22. Compliance with the law

-However, ultimately it is your choice as to whether you wish to use my website.
+However, ultimately it is your choice as to whether you wish to use our website.